Mia X: Personal life

-Young grew up in the Lafitte housing project in New Orleans' seventh ward.
+Young grew up in the Lafitte housing project in New Orleans' Fifth Ward, New Orleans.
 Her father was a trucker and her mother was a counselor.
 She graduated from Redeemer High School and briefly attended Delgado Community College before she decided to pursue a career in music.

 In 2006 in a magazine article, her publicist releases a statement of an upcoming cookbook.
-Before her cookbook she did on online page on instagram #teamwhipdempots.
+Before her cookbook she did on online page on Instagram #teamwhipdempots.
 Her cookbook was finally released in 2018.

 In the 2010s, Mia X was diagnosed with uterine cancer and beat it.
 In surgery for the cancer, the surgeons accidentally "tore her cornea off", and that left her with 73% vision in one eye.

 Music career

 Music beginnings

 Mia X's rap career began in the late '80s and early '90s before she graduated from high school, when she performed in a "mobile entertainment service" called New York Inc. with Mannie Fresh, who would later rise to stardom as the production genius behind Cash Money Records.
 She made her recorded debut in 1992 with the single "Ask them Suckas" (an answer song created in response to "Ask them Hoes" by 39 Posse), on Lamina Records.
 In 1993, she released "Da Payback," a maxi-single which appeared on both the Rap Dis! and Lamina Records labels, which despite its status as "the No. 1-selling local record of 1993 at Odyssey Records" did not generate any income for the artist.

 In 1994, Mia X signed a contract for two albums with Roy Joseph, Jr.'s Emoja Records.
 The label (along with its successor, Slaughterhouse Records) released her full-length debut Mommie Dearest in 1995.
 Joseph later filed a $10 million lawsuit against Master P and No Limit Records, asserting that the label "persuaded Mia X to break her contract."
 No Limit Records subsequently filed a countersuit against Joseph asking for $20 million in damages.